Sarah Everhardt

 Sarah Elizabeth Everhardt (born November 12, 2006) is an American figure skater.
-She is the 2025 Four Continents bronze medalist, 2025 U.S. national bronze medalist, 2024 U.S. national pewter medalist, the 2024 Cranberry Cup International champion and the 2024 Lombardia Trophy silver medalist.
+She is the 2025 Four Continents bronze medalist, a four-time Challenger Series medalist, 2025 U.S. national bronze medalist, and 2024 U.S. national pewter medalist.

 Personal life

 Sarah Elizabeth Everhardt was born on November 12, 2006, to Jonathan and Ekaterina Everhardt.
 She is of Irish and Belarusian descent, and is fluent in English and Russian.
 Prior to becoming a figure skater, she tried out multiple sports such as swimming and gymnastics.

-Everhardt currently attends Battlefield High School in Haymarket, Virginia, attending both in-person and online classes.
+Everhardt is a graduate of Battlefield High School in Haymarket, Virginia, where she attended both in-person and online classes.
 Outside of skating, she enjoys painting, drawing and Harry Potter.
-She plans to attend American University after graduating from high school, as it is close to her training rink, SkateQuest, located in Reston, Virginia.
+She plans to attend American University, as it is close to her training rink, SkateQuest, located in Reston, Virginia.
 She intends to major in either psychology or neuroscience.

-Everhardt is a fan of the 2018 Olympic silver medalist, Evgenia Medvedeva, and 2022 Olympic Team silver medalist Wakaba Higuchi.
+Everhardt is a fan of figure skaters Evgenia Medvedeva and Wakaba Higuchi.

 Career

 Early career

 Everhardt began skating at the age of five.
 In 2019, she started training under Tatiana Malinina and Roman Skorniakov.
 Debuting at the 2022 U.S Junior Championships, she finished eleventh.

 Junior career

-2022–23 season
+2022–23 season: Junior Grand Prix debut

 Everhardt made her international junior debut at 2022 JGP France in Courchevel, where she placed tenth overall.
 After winning the bronze medal at 2023 U.S. Eastern Sectional Championship, she qualified for the 2023 U.S Junior Figure Skating Championships and finished thirteenth.